Information for Faculty

 - New, black markers are most easily read on white boards.

-- DSS can assist with enlarging materials; just give us enough notice.
+- ODS can assist with enlarging materials; just give us enough notice.

-- DSS can consult or assist your course preparation/presentation at any time.
+- ODS can consult or assist your course preparation/presentation at any time.

 - The Center for Faculty Excellence is an excellent resource for faculty seeking to incorporate technology and accessibility into new or existing courses.